jkvor/redo/README.md

+### Philosophy

+> If you wish to write a redis client from scratch, you must first invent the universe.

 ### About

 Redo is a pipelined redis client written in Erlang.
 It lacks any sort of syntactic sugar.
 The only API function is redo:cmd, which takes a raw redis command.